kdonnay/meltt/README.md

 # 20 crash_data3           Object Collisions    Single Car Accidents
 # 21 crash_data3    Liable Object Collisions    Single Car Accidents
 ```
-`crash_taxonomies` object contains three pre-made taxonomies for each of the three overlapping variable categories.
-The `damage_tax` contains a single level describing how the different coding schemes overlap.
+The `crash_taxonomies` object contains three pre-made taxonomies for each of the three overlapping variable categories.
+As you can see, the `damage_tax` contains only a single level describing how the different coding schemes overlap.
 When matching the data, `meltt` uses this information to score potential matches that are proximate in space and time.

-Likewise, we've undergone a similar exercise when formalizing how the `model_tax` and `color_tax` variables map onto one another.
+Likewise, we similarly formalized how the `model_tax` and `color_tax` variables map onto one another.

 ```R
 crash_taxonomies$color_tax